hyperonecom/h1-cli/docs/common-arguments.md

 Note (1): Pretty useful when writing automatic scripts.
 ## Argument ```--project-select```
+Override current project on the request.
+Can be set also via environment variable HYPERONE_PROJECT.

 A parameter intended for selecting an ad-hoc project for a single command.

 #### Examples